William Shawcross: Political views

 In 1992, he wrote an "admiring" biography of Rupert Murdoch.
 In 1994, about his 1970s journalism from Vietnam, in light of subsequent abuses by the governments of Cambodia, Vietnam, and Laos, Shawcross wrote:

 I think I concentrated too easily on the corruption and incompetence of the South Vietnamese and their American allies, was too ignorant of the inhuman Hanoi regime, and far too willing to believe that a victory by the Communists would provide a better future.

 Following the attacks of 11 September 2001, he supported the US invasion of Iraq.

 His 2003 selection by Buckingham Palace to write the authorised biography of the Queen Mother was described as drawing "Shawcross into the bosom of the monarchy in a way rarely enjoyed by any layman", and the resulting book led to him being described as a "royalist writer."
 The biography was published in 2009, and a collection of letters followed in 2012.
 He is a pronounced royalist, who is frequently complimentary of the Royal Family, for example in an April 2020 piece for The Spectator on Queen Elizabeth II, titled "Thank God for the Queen":

-"One happy result of the horrible virus is that it has prompted the Queen to give us not one but two statements of her faith in this country and in God.
+"One happy result of the horrible virus is that it has prompted the Queen to give us not one but two statements of her faith in this country and God.
 Together they demonstrate vividly the exquisite, strong but light touch of our almost timeless monarch."

-In 2006, Shawcross warned of “a vast fifth column” of Muslims in Europe who “wish to destroy us”; we should not shy away from labelling the problem “Islamic fascism”.
+In 2006, Shawcross warned of "a vast fifth column" of Muslims in Europe who "wish to destroy us"; we should not shy away from labelling the problem "Islamic fascism".